celestiaorg/celestia-app/x/qgb/overview.md

 At startup, it [loads](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md#evm-key) the EVM private key corresponding to the address used when creating the validator.
 Then, it uses it to sign the attestations digests before submitting them to the P2P network.

 An attestation digest is a bytes array containing a digest of the attestation relevant information.
-More on this in the [hashes formats](#hashes-format) section.
+More on this in the [hashes format](#hashes-format) section.

 The orchestrator generally needs access to the validator's RPC/gRPC endpoints.
 However, it still can use public ones if needed.
 Its only hard requirement is having access to the specific private key for the target validator.
 Otherwise, the signatures will be invalid and the validator could get slashed in future versions.